Equestrian mists by noble lashes parted

 While secret spells collide in keeping

-Luna’s tender shade above, yet softly
+Luna’s tender shade above, and softly

 A sigh, dipping through unseen – breaks